MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/manage-storyline-viva.md

 When storyline is enabled in your organization, you'll see the following changes in Yammer and the Viva Engage app.

-1. Internal (non-guest) users who have access to Yammer and Viva Engage see a new default Storyline tab on their user profile page.
+1. Internal (non-guest) users who have access to Yammer and Viva Engage see a new default storyline tab on their user profile page.
 2. Users see a new “storylines” page from which they can access a personalized feed of content posted to storyline, or toggle to a focused feed that includes only storyline content from the people the user has followed.

 ## Configuration quick start guide